GoogleChrome/developer.chrome.com/site/en/blog/auditpanel/index.md

   <figcaption>The DevTools are accessible in the Chrome menu.</figcaption>
 </figure>

-For more information on how to get started with DevTools, please read [the official documentation](http://devtools.chrome.com).
+For more information on how to get started with DevTools, read [the official documentation](http://devtools.chrome.com).

 The Audits Panel is located in the main tools button panel.
 You'll notice that, once selected, the Audits Panel has not yet run through its analysis of your web app.
 Running all of the heuristics can be slow, especially for a large web app such as GMail, so the tool is disabled by default.